Southwest University of Science and Technology

-The Southwest University of Science and Technology (SWUST; 西南科技大学 (Xīnán Kējìdàxué)) is a provincial public university in Mianyang, Sichuan.
-There are 17 schools in the university.
+The Southwest University of Science and Technology (SWUST; 西南科技大学 (Xīnán Kējìdàxué)) is a provincial public university in Mianyang, Sichuan, China.
+It is affiliated with the Sichuan Provincial People's Government, and co-sponsored by the Ministry of Education of China, SASTIND, and the Sichuan Provincial Government.

+The university has 17 schools.
 The campus has over 29,000 students: graduate and undergraduate.
+The university covers an area of 4088 mu.
 As of 2015, Xiao Zhengxue (肖正学) is the president.

-It covers an area of 4088 mu.
-It is the second largest university in Sichuan province.
-The motto of Southwest University of Science and Technology is to be moral, to be learned, to be practical, and to be innovative.

 History

 The university originated with the 1939 founding of the Sichuan Jiangjin Ceramics Vocational and Technical School and the Sichuan Provincial Advanced Agricultural Vocational School, which occurred during the Sino-Japanese War.
 The campus was originally the Mianyang branch of Tsinghua University.

 Department

 There are 17 departments, colleges, and schools: